iotaledger/blueprints/doc-immutability/architecture.md

 # Application Architecture

-**The Document immutability application consists of two parts: A graphical user interface (GUI), written in React and a back-end API, written in NodeJS.**
+**The Document immutability application is simply a graphical user interface (GUI), written in React with some additional functionality provided by the poex-tool**

 :::warning:Disclaimer
 Running an open source project, like any human endeavor, involves uncertainty and trade-offs.
 We hope the architecture described below helps you to deploy similar systems, but it may include mistakes, and can’t address every situation.
 If you have any questions about your project, we encourage you to do your own research, seek out experts, and discuss them with the IOTA community.